rbsrbs7/homestead-guide/source/introduction/what-is-ethereum.rst

 What is Ethereum?
 ################################################################################

 Ethereum is an open blockchain platform that lets anyone build and use decentralized applications that run on blockchain technology.
 Like Bitcoin, no one controls or owns Ethereum – it is an open-source project built by many people around the world.
 But unlike the Bitcoin protocol, Ethereum was designed to be adaptable and flexible.
-It is easy to create new applications on the Ethereum platform, and with the :ref:`Homestead release <homestead-release>`, it is now safe for anyone to use those applications.
+It is easy to generate new applications on the Ethereum platform, and with the :ref:`Homestead release <homestead-release>`, it is now safe for anyone to use those applications.

 ================================================================================
 A next generation blockchain